petems/petersouter.xyz/content/post/vault-gcp-auth.md

 ## Understanding Vault

-As I've been working with customers and the community on the HashiCorp stack, I've been beginning to understand the core philosphies behind a lot of the products.
+As I've been working with customers and the community on the HashiCorp stack, I've been beginning to understand the core philosophies behind a lot of the products.

 Mitchell gave a great presentation on Vault's 0.10 release at the London HashiCorp User Group a few months ago, and there was a slide in there that really helped me understand how Vault works: